mongodb/docs/source/reference/commands.rst

      - Replication synchronization activity.

    - **syncdelay**: the interval, in seconds, between :term:`fsyncs <fsync>` (i.e., flushes of memory to disk).
-     By default, :option:`mongod` will flush memory to disk every 60 seconds.
+     By default, :program:`mongod` will flush memory to disk every 60 seconds.
 It isn't necessary to change this value unless you see a background flush average greater than 60 seconds.